TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

 # Libraries: using mraa / UPM

-##UPM
+##UPM (Useful Packages & Modules) Sensor/Actuator repository for MRAA

+UPM is a high level repository for sensors that use MRAA.
+Each sensor links to MRAA and are not meant to be interlinked although some groups of sensors may be.
+Each sensor contains a header which allows to interface with it.
+Typically a sensor is represented as a class and instantiated.

+The constructor is expected to initialise the sensor and parameters may be used to provide identification/pin location on the board.

+Typically an update() function will be called in order to get new data from the sensor in order to reduce load when doing multiple reads to sensor data.

 Where are the UPM includes in Edison?

-here: <font color="green">/usr/include/upm</font>, if you want to see the full list of headers supported by your installed upm, type this:  <font color="green">ls -l /usr/include/upm</font>, which lists all the headers, in this case the following header are the ones supported in **Version: 0.3.2**:
+If installed them though OPKG, then they should be here: <font color="green">/usr/include/upm</font>.
+If you want to see the full list of headers supported by your installed upm, type this:  <font color="green">ls -l /usr/include/upm</font>, which lists all the headers, in this case the following header are the ones supported in **Version: 0.3.2**:

 ```